codio-content/OCR_J276_2.6-Sound-and-compression/.guides/content/Sound-4537.md

 Analogue recording therefore capture the complete sound waves.

-Computer, however, are digital and they cannot represent continuous, minute changes in voltage – their transistor are either on or off, with noting in between.
+Computers, however, are digital and they cannot represent continuous, minute changes in voltage – their transistors are either on or off, with nothing in between.
 They are digital and not analogue.

 Therefore snapshots of the sound wave must be taken and then fitted together.